Can a concept newly established in financial services regulation help designers frame user experience from a different point of view?

 This is truly exciting.
 It offers many possibilities that might take years to explore.
 With the Consumer Duty regulation only just having been introduced, and financial firms’ implementations only just starting to be assessed, we’re really only at the beginning of seeing what those possibilities may be.

-In Part 2, the second part of this piece, I’ll discuss a way in which Cyber-Duck has been using vulnerability as a lens through which to understand customer journeys.
+In Part 2, the second part of this piece, I’ll discuss a way in which we have been using vulnerability as a lens through which to understand customer journeys.
 I'll outline how the same steps and processes can be experienced in very different ways by people who on the surface appear to be quite similar.
 These UX learnings will be useful for any sector.